davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 It might be necessary to have a fast or interpretable model rather than a slow one with higher performance.
 In our case there is no mention regarding interpretability or speed, we were just asked to design an efficient data-driven solution.
-That being the case, we've chosen as best model the one having the higher accuracy: XGBoost.
+That being the case, we have chosen as best model the one having the higher accuracy: XGBoost.
-We can notice that the performance of KNN is almost the same as XGBoost and can be achieved with less than 1/3 of the time.
+We noticed that the performance of KNN is almost the same as XGBoost and can be achieved with less than 1/3 of the time.
 Thus, we could propose to our boss both solutions and see if time can be considered as a relevant factor to take into account.

-- Include one paragraph to explain what questions may not be fully answered by your work as well as natural next steps for this direction of future work
+Overall, we were surprised by some models in terms of performance (time-wise and accuracy-wise):
+- We expected Kernel SVM to have a better time-complexity than KNN, but it turns out that the latter is almost twice as fast.
+- Again, Kernel SVM delivers quite badly, this time in terms of accuracy, which is noticeably worse than the one we get from KNN

+Perhaps the natural next steps for this work in the future would be testing different models (such as Random Forest) on more powerful machines or with less stringent time constraints, as we limited our approach to models that are time efficient on personal computers.